mirsaeedi/azure-api-management-devops-resource-kit/README.md

 By executing this command, dotnet-apim replaces all variables with their corresponding value before staring to generate the ARM templates.

 Another way which can be more flexible in CI/CD pipeline is passing variables through a string.
-In this string, key-values should be separated using semicolon.
+In this string, key-values should be separated using a semicolon.

 ```powershell
 dotnet-apim --yamlConfig "c:/apim/definition.yml" --variableString "apimInstanceName=value1;apimFolder=value2;uploadLocation=value3"